 Two Dakota County children have been diagnosed with measles this month, according to the Minnesota Department of Health.

-A 1-year-old child fell ill after visiting Kenya, where the disease is “endemic” MDH announced in a statement released Friday.
+A one-year-old child fell ill after visiting Kenya, where the disease is “endemic” MDH announced in a statement released Friday.

 The second child became sick after exposure to the first child.
 Both children have been hospitalized.